REPEATER ETTIQUETTE & OPERATING PROCEDURES

 communication.

-on the repeater which is not either indicating you are listening, or calling
+transmission on the repeater which is not either indicating you are listening,

-another station or stations before communication is established is considered
+or calling another station or stations before communication is established is

-“Broadcasting” and is not allowed on Amateur Radio and on the repeater.
+considered “Broadcasting” and is not allowed on Amateur Radio and on the

-coming on a repeater, (which is not previously in use verified by LISTENING for
+initially coming on a repeater, (which is not previously in use verified by

-a reasonable time or, if you’re not sure ask, “Is the repeater in use?”
-PRIOR
+LISTENING for a reasonable time or, if you’re not sure ask, “Is the repeater in

-to transmitting), it is only necessary to announce your call.
-If you would like
+use?”
+PRIOR to transmitting), it is only necessary to announce your call.
+If

-to solicit a conversation, you can announce your presence on the repeater by
+you would like to solicit a conversation, you can announce your presence on the

 Testing: